localgovdrupal/docs/docs/src/content/how-to/how-to-bulk-upload-images.md

 To switch it on:

-- In your site, go to the 'Extend' tab and search for 'Bulk'
+- In your site, click on the 'Extend' tab and search for 'bulk'

 ![Install Simple Bulk Media Upload](https://github.com/user-attachments/assets/6cf05d18-2185-4a93-97f7-da90cecc0023)